An electrocardiogram is a simple, painless test that measures

 - a feeling that your heart is beating unevenly

 - detection of unusual sounds when your doctor

-An EKG will help your doctor determine the cause of the symptoms and signs and what type of treatment might be necessary.
+An EKG will help your doctor determine the cause of your symptoms

 disease, your doctor may also order an EKG to look for early signs of heart

 After the procedure, the electrodes are removed and discarded.

 Types of Electrocardiograms